teaghan/AI-Enhanced-Education/md_files/best_practices.md

 - Ensure alignment with your school’s curriculum and policies.
 - Integrate AI-generated content with your teaching style.

-**Example:** Customize AI-provided science experiment outlines to match your lab resources and safety protocols.
+**Example:** Customize AI-created science lab activities to fit the specific resources and safety protocols of your classroom.

 ### 4. Know the Limits of AI